-Karaage refers to the Japanese cooking technique in which the protein is marinated, coated in flour and fried.
+Karaage refers to the Japanese cooking technique in which the protein is marinated, coated in flour, and fried.
 I've taken that application and used it for this recipe, changing up the ingredients to make it a Thai chicken karaage.

-Coat the chicken in the sauce, top with fresh herbs and enjoy!
+Coat the chicken in the sauce, top with fresh cilantro, and enjoy!
 I made my Thai chicken karaage the main star of the meal instead of just an appetizer, and boy was it delicious!
 Definitely a different type of karaage but still tasty nonetheless.